kwynns/react-take-home-test/README.md

 You are allowed to look up any documentation you can to help you solve.
 But do not ask or get help from any other devs.
 You are welcome and encouraged to ask questions via phone 615-543-6369, email kelsey.wynns@emboldhealth.com, or even a screen share.

+Fork the repo, and add me as a collaborator `kelseywynns@gmail.com`.
+Feel free to create a merge request for each step for me to review/give feedback, or you can make one large one.

 `npm start` should start the app with no errors, but make sure to fix any warnings

 This react app state is setup with Redux Toolkit https://redux-toolkit.js.org/usage/usage-guide